HERMES-DKZ/quarto-publishing/episodes/05codeinquarto.md

     ```

-If we want to insert a Python based carchart into our paper we can actually use some of the code used in the Python101 couse for our paper.
+If we want to insert a Python based carchart into our paper we can actually use some of the code used in the Python101 course for our paper.
 In the couse, a comprehensive database of artworks exibited in the MOMA is used and visualised in various form.
 We can use one of the code chunks used, and modify it for our puposes.
+As Quarto is able to read, render and calculate Python code, you can be creative and use all forms of coding used when writing Python code as a stand alone program.
 The result could look something like this:

     ```{Python}